 The following example appeared under Receiving Data:

 This example shows how to send all data incoming to the RX buffer out from the TX buffer, in just two lines of code.
-However fast, this technique still passes all data through your BASIC code, even though you are not processing (altering, sampling) it in any way.
+However fast, this technique still passes all data through your Tibbo BASIC/C code, even though you are not processing (altering, sampling) it in any way.

 A much more efficient and advanced way to do this would be using a technique called buffer redirection (buffer shorting).
-With buffer shorting, instead of receiving the data into the RX buffer of your serial port, you are receiving it directly into the TX buffer of another object which is supposed to send out this data.
-This can be a serial object (the same port or a different one), a socket object, etc.
+With buffer shorting, instead of receiving the data into the RX buffer of your serial port, you are receiving it directly into the TX buffer of another object that is supposed to send out this data.
+This can be the ser. object (the same port or a different one), the sock. object, etc.

 To use buffer shorting, you invoke the ser.redir method and specify the buffer to which the data is to be redirected.
 Once this is done, the on_ser_data_arrival event won't be generated at all, because the data will be going directly to the TX buffer that you have specified.
 As soon as the data enters this buffer, it will be automatically committed for sending.